canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ## Distributed approach

+_Now, let's move to the distribute cache_.
 A distributed cache layer lives in a separate server.
 You aren't limited to the memory of the server running your API site.
 A distributed cache make sense when your site is running behind a load-balancer along many instances of the same server.
 For more advantages, see [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)

 There is an implementation of the distributed cache using Redis for ASP.NET Core.
 [Redis](https://redis.io/) is "an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker".

-Using a distributed cache is like the in-memory approach.
+Using a distributed cache is similar to the in-memory approach.
 This time you need to install `Microsoft.Extensions.Caching.StackExchangeRedis` NuGet package and use the `AddStackExchangeRedisCache` method in your `ConfigureServices` method.
-Also, you need to use a Redis connection string and an `InstanceName`.
-The `InstaceName` groups entries on a single Redis service.
+Also, you need a Redis connection string and an `InstanceName`.
+The `InstaceName` groups entries with a prefix.
+It's helpful when using a single Redis server with different sites.

 > Notice, there are two similar NuGet packages to use Redis with ASP.NET Core: [Microsoft.Extensions.Caching.Redis and Microsoft.Extensions.Caching.StackExchangeRedis](https://stackoverflow.com/questions/59847571/differences-between-microsoft-extensions-cashing-redis-and-microsoft-extensions)